Blog

 What hotels can do:

-If you’re family-friendly, say so – and show it.
-Spell out how your space works for families: offer room layouts, crib availability, or in-room fridges.
+If you're family-friendly, say so clearly and show how your space works for families.
+Spell out room layouts, crib availability and in-room fridges.

 For a detailed breakdown of the amenities that matter to families – from playgrounds and pools to Wi-Fi and convenience stores – read our full guide: Important amenities to highlight for families